 |Running in 2023/24(Please note that module timeslots are subject to change)

-The Festival Showcase represents the student’s final piece of practical work, the equivalent of a dissertation, and will be a culmination of all the work undertaken on the course.
-It consists of a programme of short theatre, performance, and multimedia productions, which will be presented to a public audience in a professional context.
-It is designed to allow students to develop their chosen specialisms, both within creative and production roles.
+The Festival Showcase contains your final piece of practical work, the equivalent of a dissertation, and will be a culmination of all the work previously undertaken on the course.
+It consists of a programme of short theatre, performance, and multimedia productions, which will be presented to a public audience in a professional environment.
+It is designed to allow you to develop your chosen specialisms, both within creative and production roles.

 The module includes the following areas of work-related learning:

 - creating and presenting original performances to an external audience;

 - marketing, including the professional use of social media;

 - box office and audience management;